Trainee Eligibility and Selection

 - Personal statement demonstrating appropriate written communication skills.

-- A preliminary selection committee comprised of the Program Director and Associate Program Director for General Surgery Residency Training Program, Division Chief for General Surgery, Vice Chair of Surgical Education and Associate Director of Surgical Education will select applicants who will be offered an opportunity for a personal interview.
+- A preliminary selection committee comprised of the Program Director and Associate Program Director for General Surgery Residency Training Program, Vice Chair of Surgical Education, Associate Director of Surgical Education, and administrative chief residents will select applicants who will be offered an opportunity for a personal interview.

 - Applicants granted a personal interview will select from a number of scheduled dates allotted for conducting applicant interviews.
 In general, no interviews will be conducted outside of the scheduled dates unless unusual circumstances prevail.